Digital Audio Broadcasting: Creation of DAB+

+Growth in 2010s

+In such countries where DAB was unsuccessful, efforts were made in later years to "re-launch" it using the newer DAB+ standard. it started gaining traction throughout the 2010s and finally took off in countries like France by 2019.
+DAB+ had launched broadcasts in various countries such as Australia, Czech Republic, Denmark, Germany, Hong Kong (now terminated), Italy, Norway, Poland, Switzerland, Belgium, the United Kingdom and the Netherlands.
+Its UK launch occurred in January 2016 and the new national network Sound Digital launched with three DAB+ stations.
+A number of stations, such as Classic FM, have since switched from DAB to DAB+.

+DAB adoption in automobiles became increasingly common during this time, and by 2016 it was standard in most cars sold in the UK, Norway and Switzerland.
+Since 2021, terrestrial digital radio has been compulsory on cars (not busses and trucks) sold in the European Union (EU) as well as Saudi Arabia.

+As of 2018, over 68 million devices have been sold worldwide, and over 2,270 DAB services are on air.
+Malta, Monaco and Kuwait achieved 100% coverage of DAB in 2018.

-DAB-IP
+DMB and DAB-IP

+Digital multimedia broadcasting (DMB) and DAB-IP are related standards that were developed for mobile radio and TV, they support MPEG 4 AVC and WMV9 respectively as video codecs.
+However, a DMB video subchannel can easily be added to any DAB transmission, as it was designed to be carried on a DAB subchannel.
+DMB broadcasts in South Korea carry conventional MPEG 1 Layer II DAB audio services alongside their DMB video services.
+As of 2017, DMB is currently broadcast in Norway, South Korea, and Thailand.
 Trials for DAB-IP were held in London in 2006, as "BT Movio".
 It competed with DVB-H and MediaFLO which were also under testing.

 Countries using DAB

-55 countries provide regular or trial DAB(+) broadcasts.
+Fifty-five countries provide regular or trial DAB(+) broadcasts.
 In spectrum management, the bands that are allocated for public DAB services, are abbreviated with T-DAB.

-In the European Union, "the European Electronic Communications Code (EECC) entered into force on 20 December 2018, with transposition into national legislation by Member States required by 21 December 2020.
+In the European Union, the European Electronic Communications Code (EECC) entered into force on 20 December 2018, with transposition into national legislation by Member States required by 21 December 2020.
 The Directive applies to all EU member states regardless of the status of DAB+ in each country.

 This means that since the end of 2020, across all EU countries, all radios in new cars must be capable of receiving and reproducing digital terrestrial radio."

-Following the European Union's obligation in 2020 to include DAB+ receivers in new cars, Belgium has stopped all sales of analogue radio receivers from 1 January 2023.
-Thus, consumers are no longer able to purchase FM or AM receivers for domestic use.
-“The obligation to incorporate DAB+ for new cars and domestic radio receivers is a nice step ahead in the digitisation of our radio landscape,” commented Benjamin Dalle, the Flemish media minister.
+Following this directive, Belgium stopped all sales of analogue radio receivers from 1 January 2023.
+Thus, consumers are no longer able to purchase AM or FM receivers for domestic use.
+"The obligation to incorporate DAB+ for new cars and domestic radio receivers is a nice step ahead in the digitisation of our radio landscape," commented Benjamin Dalle, the Flemish media minister.